HotuRam/numpy-tutorials/README.md

 For Window

-go to cmd
+go to cmd and type  <br />

-and type - git clone link copy from brower
+- git clone